Submitty/submitty.github.io/_docs/instructor/assignment_configuration/configuration_path.md

 ### Course Autograding Configuration Directory

-Alternatively, instructors with ssh access to the machine are encouraged to instead directly prepare and edit their autograding configurations directly on the server.
+Alternatively, instructors with ssh access to the machine are encouraged to instead prepare and edit their autograding configurations directly on the server.

 Specifically, to allow backups and re-use of assignment